-Effect: Failure to properly implement monitoring controls and apply the sampling plan as required, resulted in non-compliance with program requirements.
+Effect: Failure to properly implement monitoring controls and apply the sampling plan as required, resulted in noncompliance with program requirements.
 As a result, the Division may be unable to provide reasonable assurance that materials and workmanship generally conform to approved plans and specifications of projects.
-Additionally, non-compliance could jeopardize the Divisions' federal funding.